Cruise Advice For the Best Florence & Pisa Port Day

 When your ship docks in Livorno, the gateway to Tuscany, you don’t just arrive at a port.
 You step straight into the Renaissance.
 The busy harbor may feel far from the vineyards and famous landmarks you’ve imagined.
 Still, one day here gives you a clear choice: visit Florence or head to Pisa to see its iconic tower.

-You can walk through Florence’s historic center or stand beneath the massive Florence Cathedral.
+You can walk through the historic center or stand beneath the massive cathedral.
 Either way, this port stop lets you experience history up close.

 To make the most of your day, think in “cruise clock” mode.
 Plan ahead and keep things simple.
 Start with the early shuttle out of port, then enjoy the ride through the Chianti countryside.
 Every choice matters, so focus on what you want to see most.